solgon-network/solgon-network.github.io/_pages/about.md

 ---
 Welcome To SteadyGolden, an exclusive expression-driven content provider for The SolGon Network.
 Here you will find internal cintent submitted from our clients on The SolGon Network
 ======
-If this is your first visit to SteadyGolden please read this post before going on
+If this is your first visit to SteadyGolden please read this post before continuing